Yann39/self-hosted/README.md

 ```

 > [!NOTE]
-> My router offers all the required features (DHCP server, DNS server, port forwarding, dyndns, etc.) for the steps described below.
+> My router offers all the required features (DHCP server, DNS server, port forwarding, dynDNS, etc.) for the steps described below.
 > Most of the routers also have those features (they rarely purely route packets),
-> but if this is not your case, you may have to perform **double NAT** to allow advanced configurations.
+> but if this is not your case, you may have to perform **double NAT** to allow more advanced configurations.
 > I obviously cannot go through the configuration specific to each router.

 ## IP settings